plenigo/plenigo.github.io/pages/custom_integration/checkout_external_products_java.md

 ```

 #### Page logic
-In the Page you have to replace the company id in the Javascript declaration, e.g. if you have the following link:
+In the Page you have to replace the company ID in the Javascript declaration, e.g. if you have the following link:
 **"https://static.plenigo.com/static_resources/javascript/COMPANY_ID/plenigo_sdk.min.js"**

-You will replace COMPANY_ID for the corresponding id of your company(e.g. 23NuCmdPoiRRkQiCqP9Q), after replacing it should look like this:
+You will replace COMPANY_ID for the corresponding ID of your company(e.g. 23NuCmdPoiRRkQiCqP9Q), after replacing it should look like this:
 **"https://static.plenigo.com/static_resources/javascript/23NuCmdPoiRRkQiCqP9Q/plenigo_sdk.min.js"**

 By clicking on the “Buy now” button the Checkout flow will start.